Mog-Rouhi/ludus-cat-client/README.md

-# CATAAS project created with Create React App
+# CAT A A S project created with React

-Using React to access CAT AS A SERVICE API.
+Fetching cat as a service API [https://cataas.com]

 ## Available Scripts